Human Misperception of Generative-AI Alignment: A Laboratory Experiment: Experimental Results

 Column (1) of \cref{tab:main_result} presents the RPA for each problem.\footnote{Our pre-registration specifies that if the average GenAI choice is too close to the average human-subject choice in any problem (in particular, if the two are within 0.1 standard deviations of human subjects' choices), then we will exclude the problem from the RPA analysis.
-This did not happen for any of the problems.} Across all problems, the RPA ranges between 0.078 and 0.204.
-Namely, subjects' average predictions about the GenAI choice are substantially closer to the average human-subject choice than they are to the actual average GenAI choice.
-Additionally, \cref{tab:main_result_drop_copy} in the Appendix shows that the RPA decreases even further when we exclude the 11\% of subjects with detected copying behavior (some of whom may have queried an LLM to form their predictions).
+This did not happen for any of the problems.} Across all problems, RPA ranges between 0.08 and 0.20 and all 95\% confidence intervals for RPA are well below 0.5.
+That is, subjects' average predictions about the GenAI choice are substantially closer to the average human-subject choice than they are to the actual average GenAI choice.
+Additionally, \cref{tab:main_result_drop_copy} shows that the RPA decreases even further when we exclude the 11\% of subjects with detected copying behavior (some of whom may have queried an LLM to form their predictions).
 Altogether, our findings support the hypothesis of anthropomorphic projection: subjects, on average, overestimate the similarity between the average GenAI choice and the average human choice.